EWright212/SodokuSolver/README.md

 Current status:
  - can take input for puzzle
  - can diplay puzzle in manner readable by humans
- - Can check first all rows have unique values
+ - Can check all rows have unique values
+ - can check all columns have unique values
+ - Can check all squares have unique values

 TODO - code
-- column checker
-- square checker
 - solving section
+- Show where errors coming from

 TODO - refactor
+- square method huge, needs urgent work
 - formatt number displayer and split into different methods
 - split into classes - display, checking, solving